 - An alternative to alcohol for social relaxation

 - A way to alleviate stress and keep calm

-- A way to lift their mood or deal with depression without the use of SSRIs
+- A way to lift their mood or deal with worries

-- A natural sleep aid or to help with insomnia
+- A natural sleep aid or to help with occasional sleeplessness

 The calming affects of kava are due to a combination of the main actives ingredients in the plant, (known as kavalactones), not to a single substance or compound.
 There are thought to be 18 different kavalactones, with a large majority of active ingredients coming from just six.
 Each variety of kava has a different composition of these six kavalactones.
 This composition is represented by a six-digit chemotype that is assigned to each variety.

 One of the big benefits of drinking kava instead of alcohol is that it will not overly dehydrate your body or fill it with the toxins that lead to headaches and hangovers.
 While kava won’t impair your cognitive abilities and mental clarity in the same way that alcohol does, it is still recommended that you don’t drive after drinking kava.
 Read more about kava vs. alcohol.

 Kava has been proven to be non-addictive.
 Unlike other substances, drinking kava is not habit forming and you will not build up a tolerance to the effects of drinking kava causing you to need to drink more each time.
 In fact, the exact opposite has been show, that the beneficial effects of a drink of kava can be felt even more when it is drank on subsequent occasions.
 This is because of the distinctive way that kava affects the brain.
 Learn more.